-The humanities-led Environmental Stewardship, Place, and Community Initiative funded by the Andrew W. Mellon foundation focuses on centering Indigenous epistemologies and other ways of knowing to shape how we think about relationships with the planet and each other.
+The humanities-led Environmental Stewardship, Place, and Community Initiative funded by the Mellon Foundation focuses on centering Indigenous epistemologies and other ways of knowing to shape how we think about relationships with the planet and each other.

 Through campus/community partnerships based at UMN Duluth, UMN Morris, and UMN Twin Cities, the work has three main trajectories: curriculum development (integrating Indigenous and other ways of knowing into environmental education with an emphasis on humanities education and experiential work), community-engaged activism to center Indigenous epistemologies and struggles, and institutional change both at the University and beyond.

 PI: Jennifer Gunn, History of Medicine Endowed Professor and Director of the UMN Institute for Advanced Study (IAS)

 Jennifer Gunn brings broad experience advancing interdisciplinary research and teaching, both as scholar and administrator.
 She is History of Medicine Endowed Professor and served for 8 years as director of the Program in the History of Medicine, a program in the Medical School Department of Surgery situated at the intersection of the humanities, social sciences, natural and physical sciences, engineering, and health professions.
 She shares leadership responsibilities for the tri-college Program in the History of Science, Technology, and Medicine.
 She is a historian of nineteenth- and twentieth-century medicine, interested in the historical intersections of health, medicine, biology, social sciences, institutions, and public policy.
 Her current work examines the significance of place and practice in American medicine by exploring the history of rural health and medical practice in the upper Midwest, 1900-1950.
 In addition, she has done extensive research on the history of population studies and demography in the interwar period, and on the history of philanthropy.